-If you don't want one of the Fund's free glucometers, you have to pay the full cost of the glucometer.
-(You may submit a claim to the Fund for the glucometer, but the Fund may not reimburse you for the full amount.)
+If you don't want to use one of the Fund's free glucometers, you have to pay the full cost of the glucometer upfront.
+You may submit a claim under the medical benefits for the glucometer, but you may not be reimbursed for the full amount.